-by | Jun 28, 2021 | Random Musings
+by | Nov 4, 2024 | Random Musings

 Chasing Your Dreams (Part 1): Challenging The Accepted Idea

-This is going to be one of those posts that breaks with popular wisdom and what you’ve always heard about chasing your dreams.
 The blog explores outside of the box, so we need to do this every once in a while.
 This is part 1 in a two part series exploring what it means to be chasing your dreams.

 I read a lot and I read a wide variety of subjects.
 The accepted idea of chasing your dreams always irks me.
 I am irked because it isn’t always fully honest and leaves you with the idea that if we aren’t following a prescribed formula then you are doing something wrong.
 This is going to challenge the idea then in part 2 we are going to work on changing what it means.